Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: A character variety of correspondences

 \subsection{Step IV: Lifting conformal matings to algebraic correspondences}

-Finally, one uses the algebraic description of conformal matings between polynomials and Fuchsian groups to define algebraic correspondences on compact Riemann surfaces.
-Thanks to the hybrid structure of the conformal matings, the correspondences thus constructed turn out to be matings of rational maps and Fuchsian groups.
+Finally, one uses the algebraic description of conformal matings between polynomials and Fuchsian groups to define algebraic correspondences on trees of Riemann spheres.
+Thanks to the hybrid structure of the conformal matings, the correspondences thus constructed turn out to be matings of polynomials and Fuchsian groups.